sbochem/ML-on-MCUs-project/README.md

 `models` contains tflite models that were generated with `cifar_train.ipynb` or `mnist_train.ipynb`.

+The folder `ONNX_pretrained` contains pretrained LeNet and ResNet models pre-trained on CIFAR-10.

 The scripts `inference_cifar_camera.py` and `inference_mnist_camera.py`

 The notebook `pruning_models.ipynb` contains several implementations of Pruning mostly from this source (https://arxiv.org/abs/2102.00554).
 Unfortunately, these methods never really found their use as Pruning didn't help in reducing the memory footprint of the models.